 But the exact cost of your full coverage car insurance policy depends on many factors, including your driving history and what state you live in, so it’s best to get compare personalized quotes to get the best cheap full coverage for you.

 While there is no single definition of full coverage auto insurance, it usually packages basic liability insurance with comprehensive and collision coverage.

 If you have a luxury vehicle or are making payments on your car, full coverage can help pay for repairs from an at-fault accident, weather damage, theft or other scenarios.

 GEICO, State Farm and USAA have the most affordable rates for full coverage car insurance for the average driver.

 Which Companies Have the Cheapest Full Coverage Car Insurance?

 We analyzed the largest auto insurance companies across all 50 states to find the nine companies with the cheapest full coverage car insurance rates.
-Each of these companies offers auto insurance coverage in at least 30 states across the U.S. Currently, the average cost across all companies for full coverage, which includes comprehensive and collision coverage with liability limits of 50/100/50, is $1,270 per year.
-Comparing the average price for this mid-level coverage, the three lowest-cost companies are:
+The average cost across all companies for full coverage car insurance is $1,270 per year.
+The three cheapest companies are: